OleTjernstad/Static-Node.js-and-Express-Site---Project-6-treehouse/README.md

 -   [x] Customize the package.json file
     -   Set up your package.json file so that running npm start will run the app.
+-   [x] Render helpful Pug templates in your error handling middleware
+    -   Create two new Pug templates in the views folder and name them error.pug and page-not-found.pug.
+These Pug files should extend the layout, be set to block content, and display the error's message, status
+    -   When the status property is a 404, the page-not-found.pug template should be rendered.
+For any other error status codes, the error.pug template should be rendered.
+    -   These templates should include a link back to the home page.
+-   [x] Customize the style, see "Layout, CSS and styles" above.